mongodb-js/charts-embed-sdk/examples/authenticated-google/readme.md

 ## Getting a Google Client ID

+This sample is pre-configured with a MongoDB-owned test Client ID.
+To use Google Sign-In in your own apps, you must create your own Client ID.

-Steps on how to confrigure a Project with google and attain a Google Client ID can be found [here](https://developers.google.com/identity/sign-in/web/sign-in)
+Steps on how to confrigure a Project with Google and attain a Google Client ID can be found [here](https://developers.google.com/identity/sign-in/web/sign-in).
+You'll need to set the Origin and Redirect URIs to whatever you use in your application.
+In our sample, that is http://localhost:3000.

 ### Preparing your Chart for Embedding
 This sample is preconfigured to render a specific chart.
 You can run the sample as-is, or you can modify it to render your own chart by completing the following steps: